JetBrains/kotlin/ReadMe.md

 ### Building for different versions of IntelliJ IDEA and Android Studio

-Kotlin plugin is indented to work with several recent versions of IntelliJ IDEA and Android Studio.
+Kotlin plugin is intended to work with several recent versions of IntelliJ IDEA and Android Studio.
 Each platform is allowed to have a different set of features and might provide a slightly different API.
 Instead of using several parallel Git branches, project stores everything in a single branch, but files may have counterparts with version extensions (\*.as32, \*.172, \*.181).
 The primary file is expected to be replaced with its counterpart when targeting non-default platform.

 More detailed description of this scheme can be found at https://github.com/JetBrains/bunches/blob/master/ReadMe.md.